jholsten/me2e/README.md

 ###### Defining Expected Responses
 With the functions presented above, the test is terminated as soon as the first property of the response does not meet the expectations.
 If you want to test several properties at the same time instead and receive a collective evaluation at the end after all properties have been tested, you can use the [`ExpectedResponse`](https://master-thesis1.glpages.informatik.uni-bremen.de/me2e/kdoc/me2e/org.jholsten.me2e.request.assertions/-expected-response/index.html).
-As with the previous function, you can use instances of this class to define all the expected properties of the response and then pass this object to the [`conformsTo`](https://master-thesis1.glpages.informatik.uni-bremen.de/me2e/kdoc/me2e/org.jholsten.me2e.request.assertions/-assertable-response/conforms-to.html) function.
+As with the previous functions, you can use instances of this class to define all the expected properties of the response and then pass this object to the [`conformsTo`](https://master-thesis1.glpages.informatik.uni-bremen.de/me2e/kdoc/me2e/org.jholsten.me2e.request.assertions/-assertable-response/conforms-to.html) function.

 <ins>Example</ins>
 <table>